nazirait/Multimodal_Representation/README.md

 # Comparative Study of Multimodal Representations

-This repository contains the code, data processing pipelines, experiments, and analysis for a MSc thesis on multimodal representation learning.
-The work compares a range of fusion strategies and model families across multiple datasets and evaluates their effectiveness for retrieval, recommendation and representation analysis.
+This repository contains the source code developed as part of the MSc thesis:

+Title: Comparative Study of Multimodal Representations
+Faculty: Faculty of Mathematics and Information Science
+Institution: Warsaw University of Technology

+Author: Nazira Tukeyeva
+Supervisor: dr. inź.
+Anna Wróblewska

 ---

-Last updated: December 10, 2025
+Last updated: December 12, 2025